jerrymarino/XcodeCompilationDatabase/README.md

 ### Create a Compilation Database for each build ( like CMake )

-You'll need to setup `Post Build Action` in your build.

-Create a `Post Build Action`, and **pass environment variables** of the target.
+Create a `Post Build Action` in build phase, a script that runs, after the build.
+Make sure to **pass the environment variables** of the target.

 ```
 # Run the CompilationDatabase program for builds